-In Slokvia, Christmas celebrations begin with Advent.
+In Slovakia, Christmas celebrations begin with Advent.
 Many Slovaks are Roman Catholics so this is the start of the important spiritual preparations for Christmas.

 Slovaks also celebrate St. Nicholas' day on the 6th December.
-In Slovakia he is known as sv.
-Mikulas.
-He comes in the evening of the 5th December and gives presents to good children.
-Young children place their shoes near the door so sv.
-Mikulas can fill them with sweets and fruit.
-If you have been bad, you might be visited by the 'Huba' (a wicked little creature no bigger than an ant) who puts coal in your shoes.
+In Slovakia he is known as Svätý Mikuláš.
+He comes on the evening of the 5th December and gives presents to good children.
+Young children place their shoes near the door so Svätý Mikuláš can fill them with sweets and fruit.

 During Advent there are lots of preparations to be made for Christmas.
-The include cleaning the house, baking, shopping and buying the Christmas Tree.
+This includes cleaning the house, baking, shopping and buying the Christmas Tree.
 Carps are also sold on the streets from big tanks (carp is eaten in the main Christmas meal).

 Christmas Eve is the most important day during Christmas for Slovaks.
 It is called 'Stedry den' (the Generous Day).
 The actual evening is called 'Stedry vecer' (the Generous Evening) and the Christmas season is called 'Vianoce'.

-Slovak Christmas Trees are decorated with coloured lights, fruits, hand-made decorations made of wood, baked goods made with honey in the form of Angels and other religious symbols and sweets.
-Christmas Trees are kept until January 6th, Feast of the Three Kings (Epiphany.
+Slovak Christmas Trees are decorated with colored lights, fruits, hand-made decorations made of wood, baked goods made with honey in the form of Angels and other religious symbols and sweets.
+Christmas Trees are kept until January 6th, the Feast of the Three Kings (Epiphany).
 Then the children are allowed to finally eat the candies and other sweets from the tree.

-Christmas gifts are brought to children by the Baby Jesus.
+Christmas gifts are brought to children by the Ježíško (Baby Jesus).
 Family gifts are put under the Christmas Tree.
 A common tradition is that the children have to leave the room when the presents are being brought by Jesus.
 When they are there a bell is rung.
 The children then run to the Christmas Tree to try and see the Baby Jesus but they always narrowly miss him!
 Then the present are opened.
-Christmas carols are sung or played, often Silent Night, then the supper is served.
+Most people open their presents after the main Christmas meal, although some open them before they eat!